Afghanistan: Pakistan braces for more 'Islamization' after Taliban victory | DW | 16.09.2021

 Political Islam, thus, gained tremendous strength in the Muslim-majority country, and the hardline Wahabi version of Islam became even more popular due to the rise of the Taliban.

-As the country's military establishment was backing the Islamists at the time, experts said the surge in the Taliban support in Pakistan was a natural outcome of state policies.
+As the country's military establishment was backing the Islamists at the time, experts said the surge in support in Pakistan for the Taliban was a natural outcome of state policies.

 Twenty years after the US and allied forces toppled the Taliban regime, the fundamentalist group is back in power in Afghanistan.
 Analysts say that Pakistan is bound to be affected by the Taliban triumph.